 Smoothing can make the desired audio less clear, so set the value to 0 if your desired signal is strong and the noise is low.

 - Click OK to apply the effect and close the dialog.

-If the Noise Reduction effect doesn’t work as well as you expect, you can press CTRL+Z and try Noise Reduction again with different settings.
+If the Noise Reduction effect doesn’t work as well as you expected, you can press CTRL+Z and try Noise Reduction again with different settings.
 Note that you don’t have to get a new Noise Profile if you think the existing is good enough.

 That’s all.
 Use the Noise Reduction feature in ActivePresenter 7 to enhance the audio quality used in your projects.
 Remember that there are many useful tutorials about editing audio tracks on the tutorial page, feel free to check it out.